muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 * Any *SYS_Duo* such that its *SYS_this* is the **Text** artifact `Blob` and its *SYS_that* is any value of the .NET structure type array `System.Byte[]`.

-Not permitted is any of the following, to prevent ambiguity and simplify things:
+Not permitted for a **Blob** is any of the following, to prevent ambiguity and simplify things:

 * Any value of the .NET structure type array `System.Byte[]`.
 This is because to keep things simple we treat all standalone .NET array